foretold-app/foretold/Application.md

-Some solutions are made to give ability in the future to grow application and prepare it to work in multi-instance mode (DB - PostgreSQL, Data/Models Layers, Async/Sync parts, Notifications Subsystem and so on), to be ready to scale application by X, Y, Z axes of scaling model.
-Where X axis scaling is horizontal duplication (scale by cloning), Y axis - functional decomposition (splitting different things), Z axis - data partitioning (scale by splitting similar things).
+Some solutions are made to give ability in the future to grow application and prepare it to work in multi-instance mode (DB - PostgreSQL, Data/Models Layers, Async/Sync parts, Notifications Subsystem and so on), to be ready to scale application **by X, Y, Z** axes of scaling model.
+Where **X axis** scaling is horizontal duplication (scale by cloning), **Y axis** - functional decomposition (splitting different things), **Z axis** - data partitioning (scale by splitting similar things).

 Talking about Z axis.
 In DB application uses "UUIDV4" as ID of Objects.
 It is not sortable since it is not sequence, but it is useful in splitting data by shards.
 Maybe in the future we are going to use "MongoDB Object ID" as ID of objects right on PostreSQL side.
-But do not forget that to migrate an old data we should order it with "createdAt" field and only then give each object new ID (if it will need).
+But do not forget that to migrate old data we should order it with "createdAt" field and only then give each object new ID (if it will need).

+Using UUID as ID of DB tables rows is a brilliant idea.
+Because each row represents Objects.
+Hence each Object has its own an identificator (ID).
+Do really like this aspect.

 ### Application Flows
 1. "Measurables" have "states".
 Some part of the app moves "Open" measurables